 As a result of her auditory dyslexia, Aguilar explored her own method of verbal and written communication throughout her work.
 While her Latina Lesbian text evokes discomfort with her position within the queer community, she couches her portrait and her textual contribution within her predilection for play.
 Framing her image with lotería squares from the bingo-like games played within Mexican and Mexican American cultures, Aguilar embeds her likeness within this unique ornamental frame, distinguishing her portrait design from the others in the series.
 Her represented space is punctuated by her toy collection featured in each corner of the frame, cherished objects that would emerge throughout her work.

 Aguilar’s ongoing tension and reclamations of her own identities are constant throughout her artwork.
 Most notably, she uses her nude body to reclaim her self-identified fatness.
 She subverts the erotic and racialized ways white nude women have pervaded art history and repositions her fat, brown body as an object of desire.
 Her first foray into nudity as a central strategy is In Sandy’s Room (1989).
 The scene captures Aguilar calmly sitting in repose, cooling off in front of an electric fan at a friend’s home.
 The breadth of Aguilar’s subsequent nude works covers a divergent range of emotions, where she continually experiments and challenges the perception of her body’s aesthetic.
-For her iconic Nature: Self Portrait series (1996), she looked to other women photographers, like Judy Dater’s nude work in the Badlands, as inspiration to merge her naked body with the natural world.
-Set against the backdrop of the Joshua Tree National Park in California, Aguilar’s Nature images emphasize the draping of Aguilar’s body and the parallel undulations of the terrain.
+For her iconic Nature Self Portrait series (1996), she looked to other women photographers, like Judy Dater’s nude work in the Badlands, as inspiration to merge her naked body with the natural world.
+Set against the backdrop of Cubero, New Mexico, Aguilar’s Nature images emphasize the draping of Aguilar’s body and the parallel undulations of the terrain.
 In Nature Self-Portrait #12, she contorts her body to mimic the surrounding boulders, casting a similar shadow that punctuates the landscape.
 These corporeal reconfigurations adjust perceptions of monumentality and beauty, where Aguilar’s body is equally as breathtaking as the landmarks she inhabits.
 By placing herself in this geography, she dismantles the historic depictions characterizing the emptiness among western landscape views which symbolized Manifest Destiny and America’s westward expansion.

 With SAAM’s recent Laura Aguilar acquisitions, visitors and scholars will have a unique opportunity to experience the many pivotal contributions Aguilar’s work makes to the art world.
 As a disruptor of normative standards of beauty and a queer community translator, she is one of the most influential Chicana photographers of her generation, and her presence at SAAM helps us properly tell the multifaceted story of American art.